My Little Pony: Femininity

 Connelly contends that My Little Pony is singled out not because the franchise's business methods or content standards are particularly different from other franchises', but because it is overtly girly.
 Replying to criticism that My Little Pony is "junk" while Star Wars stems from "integrity and creative vision", cartoonist Craig McCracken noted that both franchises can have integrity or be junk, depending on how they're produced.
 Character designer Chris Battle pointed out that the media adaptation of My Little Pony is seen as less valid because it is aimed at girls.
 Director Lauren Faust, who was creative developer of the relaunch of the My Little Pony franchise in 2010, wrote that she expected people who have not even watched the animated series "to instantly label it girly, stupid, cheap, for babies or an evil corporate commercial."
 Faust feels that the show's femininity makes it a target of derision, regardless of its other qualities.
 Ellen Seiter, professor of media studies, observed that girl's television shows are a ghettoization of girl culture, and the attacks on these shows is often aimed at their femininity.
 My Little Pony has been perceived as an icon of femininity and "girlie-girls", particularly in the United Kingdom.
 The franchise has alternately been described as asexual and too sexual by the UK media.

 Fan-made sexualization

-The aforementioned fandom is known for its numerous pornographic and erotic fan works, collectively termed as clop.
+A subset of the fandom produced and consumed pornographic and erotic fan works, commonly referred to as “clop”.

 It includes art, fan fiction, and games.
 The term clop, based on the onomatopoeic hoofbeat sound, also means masturbation in this context.
 Clop content emerged on the web around 2012 and typically focuses more on character romance.
 A study suggests about 19% of these fans, have engaged in "clopping".
 Critics view it as a problematic aspect of the fandom, fearing it might taint the fandom's reputation.